hdoublevassar/F1-Data-Project-HD-27/README.md

 - **Plotly** - Interactive Graphs

 ## Pitstop Data Cleaning and Visualization
+While I intend for this project to far eclipse the scope of what is shown here long-term, the pitstop analysis portion aims to assess the operational efficiency of different Formula One teams from 2023-present.
+Essentially, the motivating question is: how do pit stop durations vary across Formula One teams from 2023–present, and which teams demonstrate the highest operational efficiency?
+In a series where even marginal differences have a massive impact, routine differences in pitstop performance can account for massive gains or losses for a team.

 ### Data Cleaning
 1. Using the OpenF1 API, multiple dataframes are loaded, including session_data, pitstop_data, driver_names, and meeting_data, which are added to the workspace.